Mannar Fort (මන්නාරම් බලකොටුව)

 Mannar Island is part of Mannar District, Sri Lanka.
 It is linked to the main island of Sri Lanka by a causeway.
 It has an area of about 125 square kilometers, mainly covered with vegetation and sand.

-At entrance point where the current road over the causeway connects to the bridge lies the ancient Fort built by the Portuguese.
+At the entrance point where the current road over the causeway connects to the bridge lies the ancient Fort built by the Portuguese.
 The Portuguese chronicler and geographer António Bocarro who served as chronicler-general of the Portuguese State of India, has provided a map and a description of the Portuguese Fort as in 1635.

-It was built by Lopo Soares de Albergaria in the year 1518 and is square shaped, as can be seen in the plan which is an very rough drawing of the island and the fort (see below).
-The stretches of ramparts which run from one bastion to another between the three bastions, with which this fort is equipped are of little importance, being less than two fathoms (3.6 meters) in height, but with the parapets and the thickness of wall being six spans (1.4 meters) and each stretch of rampart being eight fathoms (14.6 meters) long and each of the two sheltered bastions being taller than the rampart and the bastion on the bay side being still lower than that facing the mainland.
+It was built by Lopo Soares de Albergaria in the year 1518 and is square-shaped, as can be seen in the plan which is a very rough drawing of the island and the fort (see below).
+The stretches of ramparts which run from one bastion to another between the three bastions, with which this fort is equipped are of little importance, being less than two fathoms (3.6 meters) in height, but with the parapets and the thickness of the wall being six spans (1.4 meters) and each stretch of rampart being eight fathoms (14.6 meters) long and each of the two sheltered bastions being taller than the rampart.
+The bastion on the bay side is still lower than that facing the mainland.(Abeyasinghe, 1995)

 The fort was captured by the Dutch in 1658 after much resistance from the Portuguese but other than reinforcing the fort, no significant change was done to the fort.

 The Mannar Fort has four bastions and it’s still in good condition although the buildings inside the fort have not been properly maintained.
 You can roam around the fort with no restrictions.
 Access to the top of the ramparts is on the left after entering the fort.
-From here you can walk all around the fort getting a birds eye view of the ruined buildings inside.
+From here you can walk all around the fort getting a bird’s eye view of the ruined buildings inside.

 References